 Topics and Themes

-In addition to scholarly articles, we invite submissions of non-essay form original work, such as photo essays, videos, interviews, drawings, comics, songs, hyperlinks to online resources, multimedia, etc., both accompanying the articles themselves and as standalone contributions.
-We encourage authors to think about incorporating multimedia both into their pieces proposed for Zapruder World and in the sections we have created on the journal’s website (e.g. “Yesterday” and “Today“—see http://www.zapruderworld.org/past-volumes/ for more information).
+The composite nature of the topics outlined above (something you listen to, but also something you “read,” something that creates a visual experience, and in some cases also something that has a distinctive materiality) calls for a multi-dimensional approach: Although our primary objective is to call for papers for this special issue of Zapruder World, we would also welcome audiovisual and creative materials that could be integrated into and help expand the scope of this collection of case studies.
+In addition to scholarly articles, in fact, we invite submissions of non-essay form original work, such as photo essays, videos, interviews, drawings, comics, songs, hyperlinks to online resources, multimedia, etc., both accompanying the articles themselves and as standalone contributions.
+We encourage authors to think about incorporating multimedia both into their pieces proposed for Zapruder World and in the sections we have created on the journal’s website (e.g. “Yesterday” and “Today“—see https://zapruderworld.org/past-volumes/ for more information).